planetlabs/planet-client-python/docs/cli/cli-data.md

 ### Run Search

-When you save a new search you'll get back the JSON describing the search.
+When you save a new search you’ll get back the JSON describing the search.
 If you grab the 'id' field from it then you can get the current results for that search:

 ```